 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, LATAM Airlines, headquartered in Chile (CL), reported total carbon emissions of approximately 3,718,649,000 kg CO2e in the country.
-The airline's global emissions for the same year reached about 16,556,047,000 kg CO2e, with significant contributions from Scope 1 emissions (about 13,118,183,000 kg CO2e) and Scope 3 emissions (approximately 3,433,201,000 kg CO2e).
-LATAM Airlines has set ambitious climate commitments, aiming to halve its net CO2 emissions by 2050 compared to a 2005 baseline, in line with IATA's targets.
-Additionally, the airline is committed to reducing and offsetting 50% of its domestic emissions by 2030 and achieving carbon neutrality by 2050.
-These initiatives include operational efficiencies, the adoption of sustainable aviation fuels (SAF), and emission offsets as complementary measures.
-The airline's long-term strategy focuses on achieving net-zero emissions across all scopes by 2050, leveraging new technologies and sustainable practices.
-LATAM Airlines is actively working towards these goals, reflecting a commitment to sustainability in the aviation sector.
+In 2024, LATAM Airlines, headquartered in Chile (CL), reported total carbon emissions of approximately 3,718,649,000 kg CO2e.
+This figure is part of a broader global total of about 16,556,047,000 kg CO2e, which includes emissions from Scope 1 (13,118,183,000 kg CO2e), Scope 2 (4,663,000 kg CO2e), and Scope 3 (3,433,201,000 kg CO2e).
+The airline has set ambitious climate commitments, aiming to halve its net CO2 emissions by 2050 compared to a 2005 baseline, as part of the IATA Target nº 3.
+Additionally, LATAM Airlines is committed to reducing and offsetting 50% of its domestic emissions by 2030 and achieving carbon neutrality by 2050.
+These targets reflect a comprehensive approach to sustainability, incorporating operational efficiencies, new technologies, and sustainable aviation fuels (SAF).
+The company is actively working towards net-zero emissions across all scopes by 2050, demonstrating a strong commitment to addressing climate change within the aviation sector.

 Access structured emissions data, company-specific emission factors, and source documents